-Leaving Lukla you walk down to the Dudh Koshi river and cross a suspension bridge to arrive at the village.
-Overnight in Phakding.
+Leaving Lukla you walk down to the Dudh Koshi River and cross a suspension bridge to arrive at the village.

 Today you get the first taste of real Himalayan trekking.
 It is a bit strenuous but filled with incredible views.
 There are steep ascents and several crossings on high suspension bridges over thundering Himalayan rivers that will leave you giddy.
-At the same time the mesmerizing alpine views will make you pause and feel glad about your decision to trek in this amazing of this world.
+At the same time, the mesmerizing alpine views will make you pause and feel glad about your decision to trek in this amazing world.

-The pine and rhododendron forests and the snow covered peaks lining the horizon are picture worthy and you stop to take several photos en route.
-A heart stopping crossing past the swaying Hillary Suspension Bridge brings you to Namche.
+The pine and rhododendron forests and the snow-covered peaks lining the horizon are pictures worthy and you stop to take several photos en route.
+A heart-stopping crossing past the swaying Hillary Suspension Bridge brings you to Namche.

 You spent a day acclimatizing in Namche before you head higher.
-Carved on the side of a mountain, this beautiful horse-shoe shaped Sherpa settlement is known as the Sherpa capital of Khumbu.
-It is an important trading point filled with shops, teahouses, high-end mountain lodges, restaurants, bakeries, bank and ATMS.
+Carved on the side of a mountain, this beautiful horseshoe-shaped Sherpa settlement is known as the Sherpa capital of Khumbu.
+It is an important trading point filled with shops, teahouses, high-end mountain lodges, restaurants, bakeries, banks, and ATMs.

 We take an upward trail and head out of Namche.
 The trail evens out and you get to walk easily on flat ground as you leave Namche behind.
 The trail winds around the eastern part of the plateau offering outstanding views of the mountains.
 Ama Dablam and other Khumbu peaks rise up welcomingly.

 The gompa had been established by the patron saint of Khumbu, Lama Sanga Dorje.
-The monastery has preserved the heart, tongue and eyes of the patron saint.
-Overnight in Pangboche.
+The monastery has preserved the heart, tongue, and eyes of the patron saint.

 Today you hike to Ama Dablam Base Camp.
 The trail to Ama Dablam Base Camp begins from Pangboche and this is the last stop at a permanent settlement for Ama Dablam expedition groups.
 It takes around 2 to 3 hours to reach the base camp.

 The Ama Dablam Base Camp lies on a scenic grassy pasture surrounded by mountains, with a small stream running through it.
-If it’s climbing season there will be colourful tents propped up at the base camp.
+If it’s climbing season there will be colorful tents popped up at the base camp.
 The whole Ama Dablam peak, from its base to its summit, can be viewed from the base camp.

 One of the most beautiful peaks in the world, Ama Dablam in Sherpa language means ‘Mother’s Necklace’.
-It is so named because the ridges of the mountain resemble a woman with outstretched arms and the glaciers, a necklace worn by Sherpa ladies.
+It is so named because the ridges of the mountain resemble a woman with outstretched arms and the glaciers, a necklace was worn by Sherpa ladies.
 Take pictures and later head back to Pangboche.
-Overnight in Pangboche.